jundalisay/sp/content/en/material/principles/part-6/chapter-01.md

 There have been experiments on using sound to extinguish fires.
 Our idea is that they can be used to extinguish nuclear chain reactions in reactors that have had meltdown.

+The first step to this is to prove that a nuclear explosion, or even a nuclear reactor produces a specific sound.

 ## Fire Element / Radiant Layer (Electromagnetic)

 ### Crystal Computers

-While modern science seems to be going for quantum computers, our idea is to go for crystal computers based on Descartes' Dioptrique.
+While modern science seems to be going for quantum computers, our idea is to go for crystal computers based on Descartes' *Dioptrique*.

-Crystals allow light which travel faster than electrons.
-This can solve the problem with Moore's Law which is estimated to end by 2036.
+Light travels faster than electrons.
+Crystals allow light and so this can solve the problem with Moore's Law which is estimated to end by 2036.

+Light-based computers use less energy and produce less heat than electron-based computers.

+The mechanism to control light is the aetherspce just as it is used to control gravity.

+Physics is ignorant on the aetherspace since Einstein killed the aether and so many technologies are out of reach of Physics.

 {{< img src="/graphics/physics/solareye.jpg" alt="Crystal Computers" >}}